-Several reports have suggested that RRF is better preserved among patients treated with PD as compared to HD (1–5).
+Several reports have suggested that residual kidney function (RKF) is better preserved among patients treated with PD as compared to HD (1–5).
 Many of these observations are based on either single center uncontrolled studies or on theoretical considerations.
-Possible explanations for PD superiority in maintaining RRF are:
+Possible explanations for these effects of PD RKF may include:

 Rationale: More stable blood pressure may prevent intermittent glomerular ischemia during episodes of hypotension or glomerular capillary hypertension during periods of volume expansion and thus decrease the development of glomerular sclerosis.

-Rationale: Tubular and capillary injury from transient hyperosmolar states could contribute to loss of RRF.
+Rationale: Tubular and capillary injury from transient hyperosmolar states could contribute to loss of RKF.

 Rationale: The continuous loss of protein through the peritoneal effluent may lessen the filtration load each nephron must handle among patients on PD and therefore slow development of glomerular sclerosis.

-While most clinical reports strongly suggest better preservation of RRF in PD and the physiological considerations support this belief, other investigators have not been able to confirm this finding (7,8).
+While most clinical reports strongly suggest better preservation of RKF in PD, other investigators have not been able to confirm this finding (7,8).
 Tattersall studied 100 patients undergoing HD and PD and performed an exponential regression of Krt/V against time (7).
-During the first year of treatment, RRF contributed the equivalent of Krt/V = 1.0.
+During the first year of treatment, RKF contributed the equivalent of Krt/V = 1.0.
 No significant difference in the rate of renal failure progression was noted among the groups.
-In a subsequent study, these same authors compared the decline of renal residual urea clearance in a cohort of 475 incident ESRD patients who received treatment with CAPD (N=175) or hemodialysis (HD) utilizing high-flux polysulphone membranes, ultrapure water, and bicarbonate as the buffer (N=300) (8).
+In a subsequent study, these same authors compared the decline of kidney residual urea clearance in a cohort of 475 incident ESKD patients who received treatment with CAPD (N=175) or hemodialysis (HD) utilizing high-flux polysulphone membranes, ultrapure water, and bicarbonate as the buffer (N=300) (8).
 There were no significant differences in the mean urea clearance in each group at dialysis initiation, or at any 6-month time point during the ensuing 48 months (~4.5 mL/min at initiation to 1 mL/min at 48 months); although the mean urea clearance was higher in HD vs. CAPD until the 36-month time point.
 This was true even after exclusion of patients who had died in the first year after initiation, those transferred to another dialysis modality, or those who had been transplanted.
 Only age and chronic interstitial disease predicted retention of urea clearance at one year.
-It seemed apparent that in hemodialysis using high-flux biocompatible membranes and ultrapure water, RRF declines at a rate indistinguishable from that in CAPD.
-This may have important implications, since preservation of RRF has major benefits and is a valid therapeutic goal.
+It seemed apparent that in hemodialysis using high-flux biocompatible membranes and ultrapure water, RKF declines at a rate indistinguishable from that in CAPD.
+This may have important implications, since preservation of RKF has major benefits and is a valid therapeutic goal.

 The rate of loss of RKF is difficult to predict due to the aforementioned factors influencing renal function preservation and inter-patient differences.
 However, Gotch et al. have published the rate of fall in Krt/V from a randomized dialysis prescription and clinical outcomes study (9).
 The observed decline was 0.21 Krt/V ± 0.34/6 months or 0.035/month.
 A more recent study in 4911 incident HD patients (over 5 years) with a median baseline RKF of 2.2 mL/min/1.73 m2, reported a faster loss of eGFR in patients who initiated HD at higher GFRs (10).
 The reductions in urea clearance one year post-HD initiation were: 1.29, 1.17, 1.1, and 0.78 mL/min/1.73 m2 in patients with eGFRs of >10, 8–<10, 6–<8, and <6 mL/min/1.73 m2, respectively.
 Higher UFRs were also shown to be associated faster decline in RKF; with UFRs ≥13 mL/kg/h increasing the case-mix adjusted risk of decline by 93% (11).